 The Atlas rides with excellent compliance and all but the harsh bumps are smoothened out effortlessly.
 This combined with excellent noise insulation (second only to the whisper-quiet Chevy Traverse) and famed German high-speed stability to make this VW SUV a true long-distance liner.

 The Atlas comes with 13.2-inch brake rotors up front and 12.2-inch brake rotors at the rear wheels.
 These can haul the Atlas from 60 mph in 115 feet.
-That’s best in the segment.
+That's second to Ford Explorer.
 Apart from raw numbers, the Atlas brake pedal also delivers best in class pedal response.

 60-0 MPH (ft.)

-With the base 2.0L TSI engine, the Atlas delivers 22 mpg in city and 36 mpg on highway for a combined rating of 24 mpg.
-While that’s better than the competition, the competition uses significantly more powerful V6 engines.
+With the base 2.0L TSI engine, the Atlas delivers 22 mpg in city and 26 mpg on highway.
+While that's better than the competition, the competition uses significantly more powerful V6 engines.
 The Atlas V6 is significantly thirstier delivering 17 mpg in city and 23 mpg on highway.

 Seating and Comfort

 The Atlas interior has a typical Volkswagen look and feel with clean elegant lines and intuitively arranged controls.
 However, what's more, impressive is the space.
 While the first and second-row room is up with the segment best, the third row beats all of them outright.
 Third-row access is easy and once seated, even 6-feet adults will find decent headroom and legroom.